hacks-guide/Guide_Wii/docs/fr_FR/vwii-finalizing-setup.md

 2. Insérez votre carte SD ou votre clé USB dans votre ordinateur.

-3. Launch the Homebrew Channel, and launch the Load Priiloader app.
+3. Lancez la Chaîne Homebrew.

 4. Launch System Channel Restorer from the list of homebrew.

    ![](/images/vwii/sys-channel-restore/launch-hb.png)

 5. The installer will launch.
+If you receive **-3 Failed to initialize network**, ensure that your vWii is connected to the Internet.
 Most users will want to select the following channels, unless you prefer to install additional channels:

    - EULA
    - Mii Channel